 The most important thing for your plant drawing is a good reference.
-In the best case, use a houseplant that you can place in front of you, or go outside and find a plant that you want to paint or draw.
-This way you have the real plant as a reference in front of you and can take your time to examine it closely.
+Use a houseplant that you can place in front of you, or go outside and find a plant that you want to paint or draw.
+This way you have the real plant as a reference in front of you and can take your time to examine it.

-As an alternative to a living plant, you can also use a photo as a reference.
-This has the advantage that the photo is already two-dimensional like your later drawing.
-However, it is always best to start from a living plant, as important information can be lost in a photo and you can only work with what you see in it.
+Instead of using a living plant as a reference, you can use a photo instead.
+One advantage of using a photo is that it is already two-dimensional, just like your final drawing will be.
+But, it’s always best to start with a living plant since important information can be lost in a photo, and you can only work with what you see in it.

-If you decide to draw with colored pencils, pick out colors you need for your plant in advance.
-I would also recommend trying out the color tones on a separate paper and also see how the colors behave with each other when you paint over them.
+If you decide to draw with colored pencils, pick out the colors you need for your plant in advance.
+I recommend trying out the colors on a separate paper to see how the colors work with each other.

-Also use good drawing paper and possibly an eraser.
+Also, use good drawing paper and an eraser if needed.

-Just as with drawing, you should start with a pencil sketch when painting.
-Choose suitable watercolor paints for your plant in advance, thinking not only about green, but also about accompanying colors such as yellow, red or blue.
-Look closely at your plant when choosing colors to make the best decision.
+When painting, begin with a pencil sketch, just like when drawing.
+Before you begin, choose suitable watercolor paints for your plant.
+Take into consideration not just shades of green, but also accompanying colors such as yellow, red, or blue.
+Study your plant to ensure the best color choices.

-However, there is a very simple trick to draw such leaves.
-All we have to do is imagine simplified shapes for the respective leaves like circles, hearts or arrows.
-If we start our sketch this way, we can elaborate these shapes in the next step.
+But, there is a very simple trick to drawing such leaves.
+All we have to do is imagine simplified shapes for them like circles, hearts or arrows.
+If we start our sketch this way, we can elaborate on these shapes in the next step.

-No matter if we create our artwork with watercolors, colored pencils or other paints: To portray a plant convincingly it is important to choose its hues correctly.
+No matter if we create our artwork with watercolors, colored pencils, or other paints: To portray a plant it is important to choose the right hues.

-Green is not just green, because some plants can have yellow, orange, red, pink, purple and even blue undertones.
+Green is not just green, as some plants can have yellow, orange, red, pink, purple, and even blue undertones.
 This undertone in turn affects the green more or less depending on the plant.